The cohomology of Deligne-Lusztig varieties for the general linear group: Appendix A

-\begin{rk} In general we have to apply to $w\in W$ the operations (I) - (III) in the previous section in order to write it in the shape $w=sw's,$ cf. Lemma \ref{reduce_sw's}.
-In what follows, we hope that this Lemma generalizes to arbitrary hypersquares. \end{rk}
+\begin{rk} In general we have to apply to $w\in W$ the operations (I) - (III) (in the sense of Weyl groups) of the previous section in order to write it in the shape $w=sw's,$ cf. Lemma \ref{reduce_sw's}.
+In what follows, we hope that this Lemma (or rather a variant) generalizes to arbitrary hypersquares. \end{rk}

 The reader might expect how the strategy works in higher dimensions.
 Here we suppose that a similar conjecture as above holds true.
 Hence we have to determine the cohomology of $X(Q)$ for squares $Q\subset W.$ So let $Q$ be such a square with head $w=sw's.$